-I like everyone else am trying to make better choices, understand the world we live in better and understand where things come from/how they are made.
-I did write a “Sustainable guide for Christmas” which you can check out as well from last year.
-However, I realised that I have never done one for my other favourite event and that is Halloween.
+I like everyone else am trying to make better choices, understand the world we live in better and understand where things come from/how they are made and how to have a sustainable Halloween.
+I have previously wrote a “Sustainable guide for Christmas” which you can check out as well, and realised that I need to do one for my other favourite season.

 In case you are not aware…